 Many people who live in the United States have at least thought about moving to another country.
 Whether it's after retirement, for a job opportunity, or to launch an overseas business, there are several reasons that an American would choose to move to a foreign country permanently.

 Some countries are not very welcoming to American tourists or residents, while others are very welcoming and accommodating.
 If you're thinking of joining the more than 9 million Americans that live in a foreign country, read on to learn more about the best countries for immigration.

 One nation to consider moving to is New Zealand.
-In this country, you’d be joining approximately 20,000 Americans who reside in this foreign country.
-Nearly all of New Zealanders speak English, it’s easy to obtain an emigration visa and work permit, and there are plenty of exciting things to do – think scuba diving, skiing, or even winemaking.
-The primary drawback of moving to this nation is that the cost of living in New Zealand is higher than the United States.
+In this country, you'd be joining approximately 20,000 Americans who reside in this foreign country.
+Nearly all New Zealanders speak English, it's easy to obtain an emigration visa and work permit, and there are plenty of exciting things to do – think scuba diving, skiing, or even winemaking.
+The primary drawback of moving to this nation is that the cost of living in New Zealand is higher than in the United States.

 Need more ideas?
 Consider moving to these nations: